doyindevops/DevOps_Projects/PROJECT 1/README.md

 ## Linux Command is a program or utility that runs on the CLI- a console that interacts with the system via texts and processes.

-### Attached below are the screenshot of my workspace on Ubuntu
+### Attached below are the screenshots of my workspace on Ubuntu

 ![Alt text](<Images/sudo apt upgrade/Sudo command.PNG>)
 ![Alt text](Images/pwd/pwd.PNG)